purescript-contrib/purescript-parsing/README.md

 Parsing requires two more capabilities: *choice* and *failure*.

 We need *choice* to be able to make decisions about what kind of thing we’re parsing depending on the input which we encouter.
-This is provided by the `Alt` typeclass instance of `Parser` monad, particularly the `<|>` operator.
+This is provided by the `Alt` typeclass instance of the `Parser` monad, particularly the `<|>` operator.
 That operator will first try the left parser and if that fails, then it will backtrack the input string and try the right parser.

 We need *failure* in case the input stream is not parseable.
 This is provided by the `fail` function, which calls the `throwError` function of the `MonadThrow` typeclass instance of the `Parser` monad.
 The result of running a parser has type `Either ParseError a`, so if the parse succeeds then the result is `Right a` and if the parse fails then the result is `Left ParseError`.